stoleks/Swoosh/README.md

 ### Drawing To The Screen
 Segues are made up of two Activities: the last and the next.
 For most segues you need to draw one and then the other with some applied effect.

-* `drawNextActivity(sf::RenderTexture& surface);`
+* `drawNextActivity(IRenderer& renderer);`
-* `drawLastActivity(sf::RenderTexture& surface);`
+* `drawLastActivity(IRenderer& renderer);`

-Both draw their respective activity's contents to a sf::RenderTexture that can be used later.
+Both draw their respective activity's contents with the active renderer that can be used later.
 Read on below for an example.

 [This example](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/src/Segues/PushIn.h) Segue will slide a new screen in while pushing the last scene out.
 Really cool!